aky3dze/LITA-Projects/Customer Segmentation for a Subscription Service/README.md

 where Canceled = 1 and DATEDIFF(month, SubscriptionStart, SubscriptionEnd)  <=6
 ````
 **Output**
-*No customer cancelled their subscription within 6 months.*
+_Insight:_ No customer cancelled their subscription within 6 months.

 **Calculate the average subscription duration for all customers**